wdawson/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

 Electron 2.0 was released in early May 2018, along with changes to the project to adhere to strict semantic versioning.
 This is good news for developers because it means patch releases will be more stable and new features will come in major versions only.
 When open source projects use semantic versioning correctly, end users don't see breaking changes as often and tend to be productive.

+Electron 3.0 was released on September 18, 2018 and contains major version bumps and some new features.
+See the [Electron blog](https://electronjs.org/blog/electron-3-0) for more information.

 Developing desktop applications with web technologies is an appealing notion.
 [This tweet](https://twitter.com/gerardsans/status/1026040566868529152) from Gerard Sans nails it in my opinion:

 <div style="max-width: 500px; margin: 0 auto">